wy1iu/MHE/README.md

 	```

 #### Part 2: Download CIFAR-100 training and testing data
-  - For the current code, we use our own data pre-processing code, and it it the standard pre-processing for CIFAR-100.
+  - For the current code, we use our own data pre-processing code, and it is the standard pre-processing for CIFAR-100.
 The training and testing data can be downloaded via [google drive](https://drive.google.com/open?id=1DA1J7tuloqyPKW-zdYEPJCipZ5HJv-5Y).
 Users should put the downloaded data to the `MHE_ROOT` directory.
   - We will modify and replace the data pre-processing code to work with the binary data directly.
 The current version is just for demo purpose.